WikiLeaks's Julian Assange will give Apple, Google, Samsung, others the CIA's hacks to fix

 The CIA has not confirmed or denied the authenticity of WikiLeaks' release but did say that it is the CIA's job to "be innovative" and "cutting edge" with its technology.
 The intelligence agency said it will continue to spy on foreign countries to "protect America from terrorists, hostile nation states and other adversaries."

-"As we've said previously, Julian Assange is not exactly a bastion of truth and integrity," CIA spokesman Jonathan Liu said in an emailed statement.
+"As we've said previously, Julian Assange is not exactly a bastion of truth and integrity," CIA spokesman Jonathan Liu said in a statement.

 For some of the smaller exploits, it will take companies just two or three days to patch up the vulnerabilities, Assange said.
-For others, like exploits on so-called connected Internet of Things devices like smart refrigerators or baby monitors, it could take much longer.
+For others, like exploits on so-called internet of things devices like smart baby monitors or refrigerators, it could take much longer.

-Microsoft said that it's aware of the CIA's alleged tools and that it's "looking into it."
-While the exploits target operating systems, manufacturers can have their own vulnerabilities with custom software built into the devices.
+Google said in a statement that it had already patched up most of the exploits.
+However, individual device manufacturers add their own custom software that may still be vulnerable.

-Android users will have the most difficulty for fixing some of the CIA's exploits because of the operating system's many different manufacturers and update rollouts.
+Android users will also have the most difficulty in fixing some of the CIA's exploits because the operating system is used by many manufacturers with different rollout schedules for updates.

 "For some systems, like Android with many manufacturers, there is no automatic update to the system.
 That means that only people who are aware of it can fix it," Assange said.
 "Android is significantly more insecure than iOS, but both of them have significant problems."